justjosias/jw/README.md

 ## Notebooks

-"Notebooks" are collections of posts stored in the `~/jw` directory.
+"Notebooks" are collections of posts stored in the `root` directory (as defined in the global configuration).
 They can vary in purpose and are configured separately.

 Most of the time making a new notebook is as simple as `jw new <notebook_name>`.